apache/dolphinscheduler-website/docs/en-us/1.3.6/user_doc/ambari-integration.md

         If you use mysql as the database, you need add it manually.

    - Automatic installation with ambari
-      - Each node of the cluster needs to configure the local yum source
+      - Each node of the cluster needs to be configured the local yum source
       - Copy the prepared RPM packages to each node local yum source

 4. Copy plug-in directory